-If you are considering buying diamonds based on a certificate, you are taking a huge risk with “blind shopping”.
-For people with the budget to purchase stones with top clarity grades like IF, VVS1 or VVS2, you probably don’t have to worry about clarity issues.
+One of the biggest mistakes you can make when buying an engagement ring is to shop based on a diamond certificate.
+For people with a larger budget to purchase top clarity grades like IF, VVS1 or VVS2, you probably don’t have to worry about clarity issues.

-What about consumers who intend to value shop and go lower in clarity requirements?
-How would you be able to select diamonds within the VS2-SI1-SI2 clarity range when you don’t know if the inclusions would impact the diamond’s overall appearance?
+How would you be able to select eyeclean diamonds within the VS2-SI1-SI2 clarity range when you don’t know how the inclusions look like or how they would impact the diamond’s overall appearance?

 As an illustration, let me show you 2 GIA grading reports for diamonds with the same color, clarity and cut grades.
 Feel free to download the reports and verify them yourself by clicking the links below.